Alexandre Santos (football manager): Return to Portugal

 On 22 January 2018, 41-year-old Santos was given his first job as a senior head coach, at Real S.C. who were in last place in Portugal's second tier.
 For the following season, he returned to Estoril as under-23 manager; with the team in 4th place, he moved to the same role at 6th-placed Sporting CP on 13 December 2018, succeeding Tiago Fernandes.

 In June 2019, Santos went back to assistant roles abroad, signing for French Ligue 2 club SM Caen under Portuguese manager Rui Almeida.
 The staff were sacked nine games into the season.
 On 29 December, he went back to head coach roles in his country, returning to Alverca.
 He resigned on 1 February 2021, with the team second-placed in their group in the Campeonato de Portugal.

-Manager in Africa
+Africa and Kuwait

 On 23 August 2021, Santos was appointed at Atlético Petróleos de Luanda in the Angolan Girabola.
 His team won a double of league and Taça de Angola in each of his three seasons.

 At the end of June 2024, Santos agreed to become the new manager of CS Sfaxien in the Tunisian Ligue Professionnelle 1.
 He left the following 6 January, having lost his last six games, with the team 9th in the domestic league and without a point in the CAF Confederation Cup.

 Remaining in North Africa, Santos signed for Morocco's AS FAR on 9 February 2025, succeeding Hubert Velud at a club ranked second in the Botola Pro and awaiting the quarter-finals of the CAF Champions League.
+In the 2026 CAF Champions League final, his team lost 2–1 on aggregate to South Africa's Mamelodi Sundowns, managed by compatriot Miguel Cardoso.

+Santos left for Kuwait SC in July 2026.
+His spell ended by mutual consent six weeks later, and before taking charge of any competitive fixtures.

+Debut in Primeira Liga

+On 7 September 2026, Santos was hired by C.D.
+Nacional until the end of the 2026–27 season for his first manager job in his home country's top tier.
+His debut five days later was a 3–1 home loss to Alverca, who scored all their goals over eight first-half minutes.